westleyrussell/SPGammaIota/README.md

 NOTE:
 * If this is your first time starting the app, you may have to run `python SigmaPi/manage.py syncdb` and follow the prompts to create an admin account.

+Alternatively, if you would like to use [Vagrant](http://www.vagrantup.com/), a handy tool for customizing and isolating development environments, you can simply run `vagrant up && vagrant ssh` from the root of the project and after some setup you will be connected to a virtual machine set up with this project's environment.

+From here, you can see the project in the `/vagrant` folder.
+Run `python /vagrant/SigmaPi/manage.py runserver 0.0.0.0:8000` to start the app, but `python /vagrant/SigmaPi/manage.py syncdb` first to setup the database.